java-wanted/jupik/03-oop/OOP.md

 - For Domestic Cat and Lion the operation MUST BE specialised to point that they are eating a cap of wiskeys and a peace of a GNU relatively.

+Solve the following geometrics issue:

+- There is a class Box with properties height, length and width

+- Provide a class that extends it with the property weight

+- Provide an operation to print the all properties onto a terminal